Buffy the Vampire Slayer Season Ten: Angel & Faith

 Meanwhile, Faith begins working for Kennedy's Slayer bodyguard corporation but doesn't fit in and prepares to quit until she learns Buffy's ex Riley Finn has gone missing in South America.
-Faith rescues him and his wife Samantha from tribal vampires and Riley forgives her for the events of the Buffy episode "Who Are You", where she slept with Riley while leading him to believe she was Buffy.
+Faith rescues him and his wife Samantha from tribal vampires and Riley forgives her for the events of the Buffy episode "Who Are You", where she sexually assaulted Riley while leading him to believe she was Buffy.
 Faith is then recruited by Kennedy's client, pharmaceuticals owner Reese Zane, to come to Magic Town to help her study the magic there; she appoints Faith her head of security.
 Angel learns following the creation of the new Seed of Wonder, responsible for all magic in the universe, in Buffy, that Fred's essence was brought back when Illyria's body reconstituted.
 However, both entities are capable of surfacing and taking control of her body.
 Divorced again from her human traits, Illyria is convinced that Angel and the others want to destroy her to save Fred.
 Eldre Koh, a contemporary of Illyria from last season's Buffy title shows up to learn from Illyria who had him falsely imprisoned for killing his own family, only to discover it was Illyria herself.
 With coaxing from Nadira, Koh is able to give up his need for vengeance.
 After Illyria goes on a rampage, Fred is able to reassert control and contain Illyria inside her.
 Illyria and Fred fascinate Reese, who discloses her intent to research them further.